Qui Tam - False Claims Act

 - Substandard products/services

-- Education fraud.
-Schools may face FCA liability by making false promises in order to receive federal funds or failure to comply with the Higher Education Act.
-Liability may rise for things like:
+Schools, including for-profit schools, may face FCA liability by making false promises in order to receive federal funds or by failing to comply with the Higher Education Act.

 - Inflated job placement and graduation rates